Gastric Restrictive Surgery

 You may be given a sedative before the procedure to help you relax.

 Based on your medical condition, your healthcare provider may request other specific

 What happens during gastric restrictive surgery?

-Restrictive gastric surgery requires a stay in the hospital.
-Procedures may vary based
+Restrictive gastric surgery sometimes requires a stay in the hospital.
+Procedures

 These operations need you to be asleep under general anesthesia.
 Your healthcare provider